DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 * [Implementation of a Validation Plugin for Definitions](#implementation-of-a-validation-plugin-for-definitions)

+It is also worthy to note that the ways that AaC validates is that ituses a self validating implementation.
+The validation is entirely data-driven, so with this implementation it can validate based on data present/provided in the definition(s).

 ### Definition Validations

 The following snippet shows how the `_validate.py` validates a `definition` that is being passed through: